FAQ

 Purpose: Pure-bred breeding stock.
 Surplus female lambs and wether lambs (castrated male) are sold as stores to upland/lowland farms to be fattened.
 Older ewes that have lambed several times are transferred to the milder climates of lower areas and crossed with longwool breeds to produce Mules and half-breds.

-Scotch Mules, Cheviot Mules, Greyface Mules/Half-breds, and the maternal breed crossing sires Bluefaced Leicester and Border Leicester, as well as terminal sire breeds Suffolk and Texel, will also have classes.
+Scotch Mules, Cheviot Mules, Greyface Mules/Halfbreds, and the maternal breed crossing sires Bluefaced Leicester and Border Leicester will also have classes.

-Also added is the “Any Other British Breed” category, where all sheep that are from a breed that originated in the UK are invited to compete against each other.
+There is also the “Any Other British Breed” category, where all sheep that are from a breed that originated in the UK are invited to compete against each other.

 If you are not sure what is classified as a Hill breed in the UK, please reference HERE.